On the Level: Car Free Blog

-To get from San Francisco to my new home in the UK where I am studying Transport Planning at the University of the West of England in Bristol, I conducted a little experiment, seeing what it would take to avoid both automobiles and airplanes during my voyage.
+To get from San Francisco to my new home in the UK where I was studying Transport Planning at the University of the West of England in Bristol, I conducted a little experiment, seeing what it would take to avoid both automobiles and airplanes during my voyage.
 I left San Francisco on August 17th and it took me 3 weeks to get to London (stopping to see friends in NYC and Montreal along the way).
 I rode Amtrak for 4 days between San Francisco and Montreal, then the MSC Malaga (above) across the Atlantic, followed by Eurostar high speed rail to London.
 I blogged nearly every day during the trip and the entries begin below.
 Please feel free to leave a comment!!!

 Hitching a Freighter to Grad School in the UK